DeceuninckPierre/GettingAndCleaningData/README.md

 ## Purpose

 The purpose of this project is to demonstrate the ability to collect, work with, and clean a data set.
 The goal is to prepare tidy data that can be used for later analysis.
-The outcome should be:
+The outcome is:

 1. a tidy data set as described below
-2. a Github repository with your script for performing the analysis (this repository)
+2. a Github repository with the script for performing the analysis (this repository)
 3. a code book that describes the variables, the data, and any transformations performed to clean up the data called CodeBook.md.

 ## Assignment